What Is Static Application Security Testing (SAST)?

 The stages of SAST typically include:

-2. Syntax Analysis (Parsing): The tokens are analyzed to determine the structure of the code according to the grammar rules of the programming language.
-This step ensures that the code is syntactically correct and constructs a parse tree representing the hierarchical structure of the code.
+• Syntax Analysis (Parsing): The tokens are analyzed to determine the structure of the code according to the grammar rules of the programming language, constructing a parse tree representing the hierarchical structure of the code.

-3. Control Flow Analysis: SAST tools analyze the control flow within the code to understand how program execution proceeds through different branches and loops.
-This analysis helps identify potential security vulnerabilities such as insecure branching and improper handling of user input.
+• Control Flow Analysis: SAST tools analyze the control flow within the code to understand how program execution proceeds through different branches and loops, helping identify potential vulnerabilities such as insecure branching and improper handling of user input.

-4. Data Flow Analysis: Data flow analysis tracks how data is used and manipulated throughout the codebase.
-It identifies points where sensitive data enters the application, how it’s processed, and where it may be stored.
-This analysis helps detect vulnerabilities such as injection flaws and insecure data handling.
+• Data Flow Analysis: Tracks how data is used and manipulated throughout the codebase, identifying points where sensitive data enters the application, how it’s processed, and where it may be stored.

-5. Pattern Matching and Rule-Based Analysis: SAST tools employ pattern-matching algorithms and predefined rules to detect common coding errors and security vulnerabilities.
-These patterns include known insecure coding practices and typical indicators of potential vulnerabilities, like hardcoded secrets or SQL queries constructed from user input.
+• Pattern Matching and Rule-Based Analysis: SAST solutions employ pattern-matching algorithms and predefined rules to detect common coding errors and security vulnerabilities, including hardcoded secrets or SQL queries constructed from user input.

-6. Output and Reporting: The tool generates a SAST report detailing the findings of the analysis, including identified vulnerabilities, their severity, and recommendations for remediation.
-These reports provide developers with actionable insights to improve the security posture of the codebase.
+• Output and Reporting: The tool generates a SAST report detailing findings, including identified vulnerabilities, their severity, and recommendations for remediation.

 SAST vs DAST vs SCA: Comparing Application Security Testing Tools

-In the realm of application security, there are various testing methodologies to consider and explore.
-You need to understand the distinct functionalities of each and how they complement each other.
+In the realm of application security, there are various testing methodologies to consider.
+Understanding the distinct functionalities of each and how they complement each other is essential.

 SAST vs. SCA